brycefisher/brycefisher.github.io-jekyll/_posts/2013-10-20-site-review-bountyhunterwine-com.md

 ---
 title: "Site Review: BountyHunterWine.com"
 layout: "post"
-excerpt: "BountyHunterWine.com offers a wide selection of wine for purchase online, but their user experience leaves something(s) to be desired.
+excerpt: "BountyHunterWine.com offers a wide selection of wine for purchase online, but their user experience leaves something to be desired.
 Rather than bailing on their site, I decided to articulate the problems that I encountered and try to suggest constructive alternatives to the current implementations.
 This post is simply the contents of that letter."
 ---
-BountyHunterWine.com offers a wide selection of wine for purchase online, but their user experience leaves something(s) to be desired.
+BountyHunterWine.com offers a wide selection of wine for purchase online, but their user experience leaves something to be desired.
 Rather than bailing on their site, I decided to articulate the problems that I encountered and try to suggest constructive alternatives to the current implementations.
 This post is simply the contents of that letter.

 --------------------------------